Sacred Connections Scotland

 In the UK: Graeme Munro-Hall, BDS FIAOMT, Munro Hall Clinic, UK.
 Worth checking out, provides excellent information.
 Dr. John Roberts, B. Ch.
 D., Cote Royd Dental Practice, Huddersfield, UK.
 Consumer Health

 In the USA: Dr. Hal Huggins, and Dr. Hulda Clark’s dental clean-up and Metal Free Dentistry: crowns, root canals and extractions by Frank Jerome, DDS.
-Consumers for Dental Choice
+Campaign for mercury free dentistry

 Dr. Mercola (video & transcript)